-This rotation is only offered once per year.
-Contact the department for more details.
 Several field trips throughout New Mexico.
-This rotation adheres to a strict add/drop policy.
 No changes are allowed less than 45 days prior to the rotation start date.
-This includes requesting to drop the rotation. \This elective requires a \$925 course fee.
-This includes an initial non-refundable course deposit of \$250 (due no later than Oct 31, 2020).
-The remaining balance of \$675 is due no later than Feb 1, 2020 .
+This includes requesting to drop the rotation.
+An outdoor CV and a personal statement indicating why you want to take the rotation is required.
+The course is demanding and can get physical - although you do not need to be a superior athlete, a modicum of physical and mental fitness will ensure you that this rotation will be one of the best you have ever experienced. \This elective requires a \$925 course fee.
+This includes an initial nonrefundable course deposit of \$250 (due no later than Oct 31, 2021).
+The remaining balance of \$675 is due no later than Feb 1, 2022.
 For students who must cancel the elective, a refund of the \$675 payment will only be issued if the student cancels before the 45 day prior to the start of the course.